mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 - if the linker output is a shared relocatable __ELF__ object (ie a shared library), it will add all `DT_NEEDED` entries from the input library as new `DT_NEEDED` entries in the output,
 - if the linker ouput is a non-shared, non-relocatable link (our case), it will automatically add the libraries listed in the `DT_NEEDED` of the input library on the link command line, producing an error if it can't locate them.

+So, let's see what happens when dealing with our two shared libraries.

 ###Linking against the "dumb" library

 When trying to link an executable against the "dumb" version of __libbar.so__, the linker encounters undefined symbols in the library itself it cannot resolve since it lacks the `DT_NEEDED` entry related to __libfoo__: